Car Trouble? Here’s How to Decide if You Should Repair or Replace Your Car

 Here’s how to make the call.

+It’s not an easy choice to make.
 Car prices, both new and used, have skyrocketed in the last few years.
 Car payments have also gone up.
-That’s partially because of higher interest rates, and partially because the average car price has risen.
+That’s partially because of higher interest rates and partially because the average car price has risen.

-New car prices average $48,000.
-Auto manufacturers have focused more on building SUVs and higher value cars over the past decade, so there are fewer starter cars, or new cars costing under $23,000, though they are still being made.
+New car prices average $48,641, according to CarEdge.
+Auto manufacturers have focused more on building SUVs and higher-value cars over the past decade, so there are fewer starter cars (new cars costing under $23,000) these days.
+Though you can still find some.

-Consumer Report writes that “the average price of a used car hovers around $27,000, with the average interest rate on a used car loan at 11.7 percent.”
+Consumer Report writes that the average price of a used car hovers around $26,134, with the average interest rate on a used car loan just over 12%.

-Just to rub salt in the financial wound, vehicle insurance prices have also increased by 22% since January of 2022.
+Just to rub salt in the financial wound, vehicle insurance prices have also increased — the average cost of a full-coverage policy is $212 a month.

-Despite the higher prices, higher interest rates, and higher insurance rates, new car sales haven’t lost momentum this year.
-At the same time, the average age of light trucks and cars on the U.S. roads rose to 12.5 years old.
-The older vehicles keep repair shops busy, and raise the demand, and prices, for older parts.
+Despite the higher prices, higher interest rates and higher insurance rates, new car sales haven’t lost momentum.
+At the same time, the average age of light trucks and cars on the U.S. roads rose to 12.5 years old in 2023.
+The older vehicles keep repair shops busy and raise the demand for, and prices of, older parts.

 Figuring out if it is time to head to the repair shop or auto dealer depends on several things.
 We will look at each one a little more in depth.